Auditor: Iowa's privatized Medicaid illegally denies care

 The head of Iowa’s Medicaid program responded within minutes of the audit’s release, rejecting its conclusions and arguing Sand was making an “apples to oranges comparison” that mischaracterized the current program.

 Former Republican Gov. Terry Branstad in 2016 abruptly shifted Iowa’s Medicaid program from management by the Iowa Department of Human Services to private insurers.
-His successor, current GOP Gov. Kim Reynolds, has continued to support privatization amid complaints that service has suffered, payments to service providers have been delayed at times and promised savings never materialized.
+His successor, current GOP Gov. Kim Reynolds, has continued to support privatization amid complaints that service has suffered, payments to service providers are sometimes delayed, and promised savings never materialized.

-Such privatization became a popular idea among GOP politicians, who argued private companies would more efficiently manage Medicaid than a state government agency.
-Currently, the private Medicaid managers provide health care for more than 781,000 poor and disabled Iowans.
+Privatization became a popular idea among GOP politicians, who argued private companies would more efficiently manage Medicaid than a state government agency.
+Private Medicaid managers provide health care for more than 781,000 poor and disabled Iowans.

 Sand said after privatization, there was an 891% increase in the number of cases in which a judge restored services to a Medicaid participant, concluding services were unlawfully denied by the private insurers managing the program.

-He promised after being elected in 2018 that he would do a compliance report on Medicaid after service providers and recipients complained about the new system failing to provide comparable care and payment.
+He promised after his election in 2018 that he would conduct a compliance report on Medicaid after service providers and recipients complained about the new system failing to provide comparable care and payment.

 Sand also reported that the two companies managing the Medicaid program, Amerigroup and Centene Corp., operating as Iowa Total Care, violated provisions of the contract established with the DHS.

-He said Amerigroup failed to comply with one provision of the contract, and ITC failed to comply with numerous provisions of the contract.
+He said Amerigroup failed to comply with one provision of the contract, and ITC failed to comply with numerous provisions.
 For example, in multiple documented instances, both companies failed to comply with the contract clause requiring Home and Community Based Services providers to continue providing services to a member switching from one provider to another.

-In her statement responding to the report, Medicaid Director Elizabeth Matney called the audit “an incorrect and flawed report.”
+In her statement responding to the report, Medicaid Director Elizabeth Matney called the audit “incorrect and flawed.”

-Matney said the report inaccurately compares the previous “fee-for-service” system with a managed care approach in which appeals can be resolved without going before an administrative law judge.
-Such judges then can focus on more complex cases.
+Matney said the report inaccurately compares the previous “fee-for-service” system with a managed care approach in which appeals can be resolved without going before an administrative law judge, who can then focus on more complex cases.

 “We worked with the Auditor of State’s team to explain why this was an apples to oranges comparison,” Matney said.
 “The process is not the same, so making a comparison without factoring in the improvements we built into the MCO appeals process prior to ever seeing an administrative law judge is just wrong.”